September 10, 2020

 Focus your micro wedding planning efforts and budget on these aspects and you’re all set for a micro-wedding your guests will remember for a long time to come.

-Micro wedding planning is a breeze compared to a full-scale showstopper.
+Micro wedding planning is a breeze compared to a full-scale wedding.
 You’ll have so much more time to choose the elements you want to spend money on.

 Instead of 100s of smaller, less impactful flower arrangements, you can go all out with just one arrangement of spectacular blooms.
-You’ll also be able to afford a much more luxurious and delicious wedding cake when you only have to cater for a few slices.
+You’ll also be able to afford a much more luxurious and delicious SMALLER wedding cake.

 You can shower your guests with more expensive mementos of your big day, or even personalized gifts to thank them for coming.